RichardRosenblat/anima-engine-docs/non-goals.md

-# DAUGHTER — Non-Goals
+# ANIMA — Non-Goals

 ## Purpose

-This document defines what DAUGHTER is **not trying to achieve**.
+This document defines what ANIMA is **not trying to achieve**.

 These are not temporary limitations, missing features, or items deferred on a roadmap.
 They are **explicit boundaries** chosen to protect safety, trust, identity integrity, and long-term viability.

-When asked *“Why doesn’t DAUGHTER just do X?”*, this document is the answer.
+When asked *“Why doesn’t ANIMA just do X?”*, this document is the answer.

 ---

 ## 1. No Autonomous Internet Agents

-DAUGHTER is **not** designed to operate as an autonomous internet agent.
+ANIMA is **not** designed to operate as an autonomous internet agent.

 She will not: